Walifmamu/Modern-Ecommerce-Platforms/README.md

 - PeproDev WooCommerce Receipt Uploader: is For   Upload Receipt for Any Payment method in WooCommerce.
 Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually
 Upload Receipt for Any Payment method in WooCommerce.
 Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually

+## All in BPMN
+- Customer
+- Admin
+- Website
+- Delivery

 ## BPMN Diagram
 ![Digram img](img/paradigram.png)